 When it comes to accessories, there isn’t a lot in the store, but there are some inexpensive cases available on Ebay.
 I would think Best Buy would move enough of these tablets to make it worth their while to keep a case for it in stock, but they didn’t ask me.

 I’ve seen enough cracked screens that I don’t recommend giving kids a tablet that costs hundreds of dollars.
 At this price point, you don’t have to worry much.
 It would also be a good device to pack in a travel bag, and at 7.5 x 4.3 inches and less than a half-inch thick, it won’t take a lot of space.
 Load up your favorite media on a micro SD card, and you can read, watch, or listen to whatever you want at the airport or on a plane while saving your phone for business-related purposes.

-Don’t expect comparable performance to a $150 tablet from the Digiland DL718M.
+Don’t expect comparable performance to a $150 tablet from a Digiland.
 But that said, I’ve seen tablets with nearly identical specs that sell for twice what this one sells for.
 All things being equal I’d prefer a name brand to a no-name brand.
 But I don’t think a big name brand is worth double the price.

 If you’re going to get one of these tablets for a child, get a case too.

 I’ll be honest.
 For $40, I wasn’t expecting much, but it’s hard to find a better tablet for twice the price.
 I looked.
 This is a good tablet for the money.
 I found worse $40 tablets out there competing with this one.
 I wish someone would make a comparable tablet at a couple more price points, with incrementally faster CPUs, more memory, and higher-resolution displays.
 But until that happens, I see no reason not to recommend this one.
 Just don’t buy this one expecting to get the performance of the $100 Acer Iconia tablet that’s probably right next to it on the display.
 I’m sure one of the reasons they stock this is to help sell Iconias.